Report on Government Services 2021

 The Australian, State and Territory governments aim to ensure that people with disability and their carers have an enhanced quality of life, enjoy choice and wellbeing, achieve independence, social and economic participation, and full inclusion in the community.

 The performance indicator framework provides information on equity, efficiency and effectiveness, and distinguishes the outputs and outcomes of government funded services for people with disability.
-The performance indicator framework shows which data are complete and comparable in the 2019 Report.
+The performance indicator framework shows which data are complete and comparable in this Report.

 An overview of the Services for people with disability performance indicator results are presented.
-Information to assist the interpretation of these data can be found in the indicator interpretation boxes in the Services for people with disability chapter and attachment tables.
+Information to assist the interpretation of these data can be found in the indicator interpretation boxes in the Services for people with disability section and data tables.

 Equity — Access indicators